maiahg/ServiceNovigrad/README.md

 Service Novigrad is an Android Application that mirrors the functionality of in-person Service Novigrad (an imaginary province service like Service Ontario), letting users access essential services online.

 - The application was developed using Java and Android Studio Framework
-- Firebase Realtime Database was used to manage and keep track of all the neccessary data
+- Firebase Realtime Database was used to manage and keep track of all the necessary data
 - CircleCI was used to automate builds and tests

 The application supports three types of users: admin, employee and client